 - 1. All firm mattress is great for back pain

 - 2. One can get a high-quality mattress at a low price

-- 3. You can use the mattress until it sags.
+- 3. Mattress can be used until it sags

 - 4. Memory foam mattress means uncomfortable sleep

 - 5. A better bed comes at a higher price

 - 6. All mattresses from the top brand are supreme in quality